-If you are looking for a creative gathering place that’s different from anywhere you’ve ever been, a place that welcomes the unexpected and unusual, you will feel very at home here.
-In the words of one of our visitors – “A place where I can be myself, feel welcome, safe and with like minded people”
+If you are looking for a place that’s different from anywhere you’ve ever been, a place that welcomes the unexpected and unusual, you will feel very at home here.

 What people who come to our events say…. (click to play silent slideshow)